U.S. student debt is estimated at $1.6 trillion. How did student debt become so high?

 The first federal student loan program, the Federal Perkins Loan Program, was enacted in 1958.
 It was set forth by the National Defense Education Act, which was meant to encourage students to pursue math and science degrees.
 Fast-forward to 1965, when the Higher Education Act authorized six federal funding programs, including the Pell Grant program.

-In the 1987-88 school year, the maximum Pell Grant award was $2,100.
-Compare that to the yearly average cost of attending a four-year public university (including tuition, fees, room and board): $9,030.
+In the 1987-1988 school year, the maximum Pell Grant award was $2,100.
+Compare that to the yearly average cost of attending a four-year public university (including tuition, fees, room and board): about $9,000.
 A student granted the maximum Pell Grant award amount would have to come up with $7,000 to cover the rest of the cost.

-Now, the average yearly cost for a four-year public university is $20,770.
-Of that, $9,970 is just tuition and fees, according to the College Board.
-The maximum federal Pell Grant award for the 2017-18 school year is $5,920.
-That leaves $14,850 for a student awarded the maximum Pell Grant amount to cover.
+According to the College Board, the average yearly tuition and fee price for full-time in-state students at public four-year colleges and universities is $21,950 in 2019-2020.
+The maximum federal Pell Grant award for the 2019-2020 school year is $6,195.
+That leaves $15,755 for a student awarded the maximum Pell Grant amount to cover.

 Many young people credit student debt as the reason for putting off major life milestones, such as getting married, buying a home and having children.
-For example, according to a study by NerdWallet, graduates of the class of 2018 can expect to purchase their first home, with a 20-percent down payment, at age 36.
+For example, according to a study by NerdWallet, graduates of the class of 2018 can expect to purchase their first home with a 20% down payment at age 36.

 There are a few reasons why the U.S. student debt might be so high.
 One is that there are more people taking out student loans.
-More people attend college every year: roughly 12 million were enrolled in 1988, versus 19 million in 2018.
+More people attend college every year: roughly 12 million were enrolled in 1988, versus nearly 20 million in 2020.

 Another reason?
 People are taking longer to repay student loans.